0xVolt/noisy-pixels/README.md

 ## Introduction

-This repository aims to primarily help me remember how to program an algorithmic system and hopefully pique the interest of anyone that's stumbled on this repository.
+This repository is primarily intended to help me remember how to program an algorithmic system and, hopefully, to pique people's interest in the beauty of creative coding and generative art.
+All of the simulations and graphics I create have one thing in common.
+Noise.
+Perlin noise to be precise.
+Every line of code uncovers the inherent beauty of pseudo-random numbers, and I can only hope to do it justice by visualizing Perlin noise in 2D space.

 ### `p5.js`

-To start things off, I've developed this project using a JavaScript library named `p5.js`.
+I've developed this project using a JavaScript library named `p5.js`.
 Renowned for it's open-source and versatile approach to developing interactive graphics, `p5.js` is perfect for visualizing algorithmic systems.
 Over the years, this library has fostered an amazing and supportive community of creative coding enthusiasts that I'm proud to be a part of.

 ### Random vs. Noise

 ## References